ProcessorMicro/bash-functions/README.md

 ### <a id="find-functions">FIND-FUNCTIONS</a>

-The bash script `FIND-FUNCTIONS` will display the function source code or the documentation for a single function (or a set of functions matching a PATTERN) in `functions.sh`.
+The bash script `FIND-FUNCTIONS` displays the function source code or the documentation for a single function (or a set of functions matching a PATTERN) in `functions.sh`.
 However it also can be used for any script that has a recognizable PATTERN for documentation.
 It assumes `functions.sh` is installed in the directory /usr/local/bin.
 To see the options available for `FIND-FUNCTIONS` type: